Akhil-Akku10/SparkSales-AI/README.md

 Each workflow is exposed through a unified dashboard and supported by a modular backend architecture.

 How to run

-pip install -r requirements.txt
+since the models.pkl files can't be uploaded due to size first run the notebooks and save the model to a folder named models in backend after that pip install -r requirements.txt
 Backend-python -m backend.app
 Frontend-Open frontend/index.html in a browser.